FRRouting/frr/doc/user/ospfd.rst

         be found in @cite{RFC 3509, Alternative Implementations of OSPF Area Border Routers}, and @cite{draft-ietf-ospf-shortcut-abr-02.txt}.

-        Quote: "Though the definition of the @acronym{ABR,Area Border Router}
-        in the OSPF specification does not require a router with multiple attached areas to have a backbone connection, it is actually necessary to provide successful routing to the inter-area and
+        Quote: "Though the definition of the :abbr:`ABR (Area Border Router)` in the OSPF specification does not require a router with multiple attached areas to have a backbone connection, it is actually necessary to provide successful routing to the inter-area and